cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ---
-title: "JOSE and COSE Encoding for Dilithium"
+title: "ML-DSA for JOSE and COSE"
 abbrev: "jose-cose-dilithium"
 category: std